hartwigmedical/serve/algo/README.md

 If a gene does not exist in Hartwig's exome definition the evidence is ignored.
 For more information about Hartwig's definition of the exome, see [HMF Gene Utils](https://github.com/hartwigmedical/hmftools/tree/master/gene-utils/README.md).

-For fusions, genes are permitted that can exist in the context of a fusion pair (eg @IG genes).
+For fusions, genes are permitted that can exist in the context of a fusion pair (e.g. @IG genes).

 ### Driver inconsistencies
 In the supported knowledgebases, there can be events defined on genes that are not part of the Hartwig's driver gene panel.